GegznaV/ds-projects/mental-health/README.md

 Utility file for Git.

 - Supplementary files:
+    - `supplement-a--template.ipynb`:
-    - `supplement-a--template.ipynb`: Jupyter notebook with the code to investigate each question from the database and the answers to that question.
+    Jupyter notebook with the code to investigate each question from the database and the answers to that question.
+    - `supplement-b--common-questions.ipynb`:
-    - `supplement-b--common-questions.ipynb`: The code that lists the questions, which are common among several surveys stored within the database.
+    Jupyter notebook with the code that lists the questions, which are common among several surveys stored within the database.